connorbowen/apiq-mvp/docs/oauth2-setup-guide.md

 This guide provides step-by-step instructions for setting up real OAuth2 credentials for Google to enable end-to-end testing of OAuth2 flows.

+> **Note**: Currently, only Google OAuth2 is supported.
+GitHub and Slack OAuth2 providers have been removed to simplify the authentication system.

 ## Prerequisites

 - Google Cloud Console access